praveenkumarbarange/100Days-100-Python-Projects/README.md

 ---

-## 📂 Repository Structure
+## 📂 Repository Structure in the folders above

-**Day 1**:
-**Main Project: Hello World & Calculator**  → Print text, take input, perform addition.

-Homework: Temperature Converter, Odd/Even Checker, Multiplication Table